nitishmalang/Streamlining-Continuous-Integration-and-Deployment-with-Jenkins-Declarative-Pipeline/README.md

 Setting up AWS EC2 Instance:

-Launch an Amazon EC2 instance on AWS console with the desired configuration Download the generated key pair (.pem) file to your local machine.
+Launch an Amazon EC2 instance on AWS console with the desired configuration.
+Download the generated key pair (.pem) file to your local machine.
 Connecting via SSH: